miu200521358/pmx_dressup/archive/Readme_en.txt

 　　- The following actions are permitted within the scope of the original model's terms and conditions.

-　　- Adjustment or modification of models
+　　- Adjustment and modification of changed models
 　　　 - In the case of distributed models, please make sure that the terms of use allow for alterations.
 　　- Posting videos of models on video-sharing sites, SNS, etc.
 　　　 - Posting of models with costume settings created in progress is also acceptable.
-　　　 - However, if the original model's terms and conditions stipulate posting locations, age restrictions, etc., models created with physics settings using this tool will also be subject to those terms and conditions.
+　　　 - However, if the original model's terms and conditions stipulate a posting destination, age restrictions, etc., models dressed with this tool will also be subject to those terms and conditions.
 　　- Distribution of models to an unspecified number of people
 　　　 - Only self-made models or models for which distribution to an unspecified number of people is permitted.